ashleywxwx/janus-word-service/README.md

 ## Contributing

 If you would like to make an update to this project, fork and open a pull request.
 If you have any questions, please feel free to reach out (contact info below)

 ## Contact Me

-### Andrew "Doc" Bell ###
+### Ashley Weatherwax ###

-homepage: www.recursivechaos.com

-email: andrew@recursivechaos.com
+email: ashleywxwx@gmail.com

-twitter: @recursive_chaos